Carl Sagan. Frida Kahlo. Bob Marley. Pretty much every hip-hop artist ever. Maybe they’re born with it? Maybe they’re just really high.

 And although most studies haven’t addressed this factor of specificity directly, strain choice likely also has an impact.
 For example, CBD does not produce the psychotomimetic symptoms (meaning symptoms that induce altered states of mind) that lead to creativity the way THC does.
 Uplifting strains can also induce “convergent thinking,” a skill that helps you connect disparate ideas, making strains with the terpene limonene a great choice for brainstorming and tackling challenging problems.

 Intriguingly, it seems cannabis also has the curious trait of allowing you to create as your truest self.
 Because the plant tends to lower inhibitions, you can let your imagination run wild without interference from your inner critic.
 This might explain cannabis enthusiast Lady Gaga’s fantastical wardrobe choices.
 It also lends credence to the maxim that some cannabis creatives swear

 Whether as a muse to inspire creativity or a catalyst to clear creative blocks, cannabis is the magic wand that artists and non-creatives alike could benefit from having in their stash box.
 But a certain measure of experimentation is required to find which strains and what doses make the inspiration flow.
 Start slowly, with a minimal hit of an uplifting strain, and then wait 30 minutes before taking another toke on your journey to find that creative sweet spot.

 TELL US, do you use cannabis to enhance your creativity?

-Originally published in Issue 35 of Cannabis Now.
-LEARN MORE
+Originally published in the print edition of Cannabis Now.
+LEARN MORE.